rttrorg/rttr/doc/md_pages/binding_classes.md

 Overloaded member functions
 ---------------------------
-When binding a overloaded member function, you have to disambiguate the member function pointer you pass to @ref rttr::registration::class_<T>::method() "method".
+In order to register a overloaded member function, you have to disambiguate the member function pointer you pass to @ref rttr::registration::class_<T>::method() "method".
 Therefore a helper function can be used: @ref rttr::select_overload() "select_overload<T>(T (ClassType::*func))"

 Here's an example illustrating this: